 Some basic strokes are:

-- Front of the Head Strike: A vertical knife hand strike to the head
+- Front of the head strike: a vertical knife hand strike to the head

-- Side of the Head Strike: A diagonal knife hand strike to the side of the head or neck
+- Side of the head strike: A diagonal knife hand strike to the side of the head or neck

-- Face Punch: A punch to the face
+- Face punch: a punch to the face

-The handles below are examples of this.
+The grips below are examples of this.

-- Two-handed grip: Both hands grasp a wrist
+- Two-handed grip: both hands grasp a wrist

 - Shoulder grab: a shoulder is grabbed